MurtazaG786/goal_craft/README.md

 # GoalCraft 🚀

-GoalCraft is an **AI-powered goal planning system** that transforms high-level goals into structured milestones and daily tas.
+GoalCraft is an **AI-powered goal planning system** that transforms high-level goals into structured milestones and daily tasks.

 Instead of vague goals like *“Learn Machine Learning”*, GoalCraft uses an **LLM-based planning pipeline** to automatically generate a clear roadmap.